-The new situation with two inverters The switch with the red key connects the inverters to the batteries.
+The picture with two inverters The switch with the red key connects the inverters to the batteries.
 It is normally switched off to prevent stealth consumption.
 When the switch is on, there is also voltage on the temperature-controlled relay that can turn on the fan.
 The Vevor inverter is slightly raised to allow good airflow along the underside.
-With the plug, the 220 V source is chosen for the users.
-In the photo, the consumers are connected to the shore power socket.
+With the black plug, the 220 V source is chosen for the users.
+In the photo, the consumers are connected to the white shore power socket mounted to the front bulkhead.